 It aims to integrate the children into main stream schools as soon as the child is ready by means of an outreach project which continues to support children at their high schools.
 There are 64 teachers, including speech therapists and psychologists, and classroom assistants.
 Some of the teachers are also visually impaired.

 The school, which occupies the site of an old army barracks, has several classrooms and they have just refurbished the nursery.
 The computer classroom includes specialist computers, Braille printers and specialist software purchased with funds raised by the Music Fund for Cuba’s Cycle Cuba Challenge.
 Sponsorship has also been used to purchase each child a speaking watch and calculator and provide educational and musical equipment in the Art and Music rooms.

 The school was named after Abel Santamaría, one of the martyrs of the Cuban revolution who helped lead the attack on Moncada Barracks, Santiago de Cuba, on July 26, 1953.
 Captured during the attack, Abel was murdered in prison after being brutally tortured.
 He had his eyes gauged out by Batista’s henchmen.
 After the revolution, all schools and hospitals for visually impaired children were named after Abel Santamaría in his honour.

-Every year the Music Fund for Cuba Cycle Cuba Challenge visits the Abel Santamaría school to deliver educational aid to the staff and students.
+Cyclists from the Cuba Cycle Challenge have regualrly visited the Abel Santamaría school to deliver educational aid to the staff and students.

 2015 School Visit